EdSabhin/foundry-simple-storage-au24/README.md

 - encrypt key with a keystore & password
 - remove history
-- real $ --> use --interactive or a keystore file when possible.
+- real $ --> use --interactive or a keystore file when possible.-url
 - I WILL BE SAFE